 1 in 100 people in the UK are now diagnosed with Coeliac Disease, and about the same number choose to be on a gluten free diet because it makes them feel better.

 Being diagnosed as a Coeliac, or needing to be on the diet for other reasons, can be quite difficult and sometimes frightening.

 I like to help people on this special diet and am an active committee member of the Bournemouth & Poole Coeliac Group.
-We have various events throughout the year and in April we hold our gluten free food fair.
-See my events page for more details

 You can find out more about Coeliac Disease by visiting the Coeliac UK website.